thotro/arduino-dw1000/README.md

  * Fetching of chip configuration and device id
  * Simple IRQ handing
  * Writing of chip configuration
- * Writing of node id
+ * Writing of network/node id
  * Writing of transmit data and transmit controls
  * Transmission and reception sessions (structure)